 In deciding whether to pursue offshore development off their coasts, states must have an up-to-date assessment of the potential resource base off their coasts.
 With many offshore areas closed to exploration, accurate estimates of oil and gas reserves in many areas do not exist.

 For areas outside of known, explored oil and natural gas fields, the federal government relies on various geophysical, geological, technical and economic studies to estimate potential reserves in frontier areas.
-Concurrent with advances in knowledge and technology, assessments of the amount of undiscovered technically recoverable resources (UTRR) increases with each evaluation.
-As the chart from the Bureau of Ocean Energy Management demonstrates, in the last four evaluations over a 15-year span, estimates for UTRR of oil have nearly tripled.
+Concurrent with advances in knowledge and technology, assessments of the amount of undiscovered technically recoverable resources (UTRR) have typically increased with each evaluation.
+As the chart from the Bureau of Ocean Energy Management demonstrates, in the four evaluations over a 15-year span between 1996 and 2011, estimates for UTRR of oil nearly tripled.

 The OCS Governors Coalition believes expanded evaluation of offshore areas – in particular those currently not open to oil and gas exploration and production – is necessary for policymakers to make informed decisions about the economic and environmental goals of offshore energy policy.
 Having current resource assessment information would also allow more effective communication between federal and state officials regarding resource potential and offshore energy policy.